-As it’s been heard across the nation, Big Basin Redwoods State Park, California’s oldest state park, was heavily damaged by the recent CZU August Lightning Complex Fires.
+As it’s been heard across the nation, Big Basin Redwoods State Park, California’s oldest state park, was heavily damaged by the 2020 CZU August Lightning Complex Fires.
 Established in 1902, Big Basin’s more than 18,000 acres is a mix of old-growth and second-growth redwoods, including the largest continuous stand of ancient redwoods stand south of San Francisco.
 Visitors have come from every corner of the globe to admire these majestic giant redwood trees – some more than 50 feet around and standing as tall as the Statue of Liberty.

-The recent wildfires ravaged the park resulting in an almost total loss of the historic buildings, campgrounds, and visitor amenities.
+The 2020 wildfires ravaged the park resulting in an almost total loss of the historic buildings, campgrounds, and visitor amenities.
 The once lush green forest has been blackened and muted by the flames.
-Although the impact the fires have brought to the trees and wildlife has heartbreaking for the millions of adoring Big Basin fans, some encouraging news has surfaced: most of the massive coastal redwoods have survived – including the famed, ‘Father’ and ‘Mother” of the Forest.
+Although the impact the fires have brought to the trees and wildlife has heartbreaking for the millions of adoring Big Basin fans, some encouraging news surfaced: most of the massive coastal redwoods have survived – including the famed, ‘Father’ and ‘Mother” of the Forest.
 This news has brought hope in a time of great loss.

 The rich history of California’s oldest state park and the resiliency of the redwood trees is inspiring and encouraging.
 And as we eagerly await to witness the regrowth of the redwood forest at Big Basin, we will celebrate and enjoy the many other opportunities to stand in awe of these magnificent and towering trees in Santa Cruz County.